-Join Paul Nowak for an in-depth discussion in this video Reading faster on the computer screen, part of Speed Reading Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Reading faster on the computer screen, part of Learning Speed Reading.

 - One of the most fundamental speed reading techniques…involves the use of your hand as a guide while reading.…What if you're reading on the computer screen?…It's not very practical to drag your hand…across the screen while reading…and if you're reading from a touchscreen…this is problematic.…In this video, we're going to talk about…how you can read faster on the computer screen…without using your hand as a guide.…First, let's talk about the challenges involved…with reading on the computer screen.…One study show that the average person…reads 20 to 30 percent slower on the computer screen…as opposed to reading on the printed page.…